gitops97123/DevOps-Git/01 Git Introduction .md

 ### Version Control System

   Version Control System (VCS) is a software that helps software developers to work together and maintain a complete history of their work.
+  Revision Control System (RCS) is an independent standalone application.

 ####  List below are the function of a VCS.
   * Allow developers to work simultaneously
+  * It Stores revisions in the form of tree structures
+  * It resolves conflicts during merging. if there are any updates (addition or deletion) in the same code, the RCS alerts the user regarding the same.
   * Does not allow overwriting each other's changes
   * maintain a history of every version